 Roosters and Drakes

-Chickens and ducks are both plagued with their fair share of diseases and health concerns, but ducks tend to be quite hardy.
-Amazingly, they have a higher body temperature than chickens and this can prevent external parasites, like mites from infesting ducks, thus fewer ways to contract diseases.
+Amazingly, they have a higher body temperature than chickens, preventing external parasites, like mites, from infesting ducks, thus fewer ways to contract diseases.